libretime/libretime/docs/install.md

 By default, the installer will install and configure all dependencies.

 ## Alternative OS installations
-Instalation in Debian 9 and other Linux distributions is possible, but multiple outstanding issues have yet to be resolved.
-Instalation on Ubuntu 14.04.5 LTS (Trusty Tahr) is also working, but deprecated due to the fact that this version will reach its official end of life in April 2019.
+Installation in Debian 9 and other Linux distributions is possible, but multiple outstanding issues have yet to be resolved.
+Installation on Ubuntu 14.04.5 LTS (Trusty Tahr) is also working, but deprecated due to the fact that this version will reach its official end of life in April 2019.

 Plans are in the works for `.deb` and `.rpm` packages, as well as Docker and AWS images.